paulfioravanti/paulfioravanti.github.io/_posts/2018-10-18-starting-stenography-with-an-ergodox.md

 ```

 I have updated the code on this post's
-[companion Github repo][QMK Ergodox Steno Example] to reflect these changes on
+[companion Github repo][QMK Ergodox Default Steno] to reflect these
-the `master` branch, but kept the original "high" configuration in another
+changes, but kept the original "high" configuration in
-branch for your reference.
-You can also see how I've incorporated this change
+[another directory][QMK Ergodox Default Steno High] for your reference.
+You can
+also see how I've incorporated this change in my
-in my [current personal keymaps][QMK Keymaps].
+[current personal keymaps][QMK Keymaps].

 ### Use Steno Appropriate Keycaps